danishq/note-app/README.md

 * **Error Handling:** More user-friendly error messages and feedback.
 * **Pagination/Search:** For large numbers of notes.
 * **User Roles:** If different types of users are needed.

-## License

-This project is open-source and available under the [MIT License](LICENSE.md).
-*(You might need to create a `LICENSE.md` file in your root directory if you want to explicitly include a license.)*